Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

-Whether you're a beginner or experienced guitar player, there are common worries and questions we all have.
+Whether you’re a beginner or an experienced guitar player, we all have common worries and questions.

 Dave H